-Therefore I’ve created several checkpoints that are working every day or weekly to remind me how to stay healthy and active:
+Here are some checkpoints that are working every day or weekly to remind me how to stay healthy and active:

 - I start my day early.
 Just to have time for everything!
-And also enjoy quietness and the productivity of mornings.
+And also enjoy the quietness and the productivity of mornings.

 - I do yoga at least 4-5 times weekly.
 Mostly because I LOVE it and if I don’t do yoga for a day or more I start to feel like I haven’t done it at all like EVER.